 Once you’ve set your sights on a high-rye, tequila-finished bourbon, the next step is the hunt.
 These bottles are special, so you might not find them at your usual corner store.
 But don’t worry—tracking one down is part of the fun, and there are plenty of great places to look, both online and in your neighborhood.
 Whether you prefer the convenience of having a bottle shipped directly to you or the experience of browsing the aisles of a specialty shop, a little strategy will help you secure that perfect pour.

-Our Favorite Online Retailers and Specialty Shops
+My Go-To Online Retailers and Specialty Shops

 For the best selection, online retailers are often your best bet.
 They cut out the geographic limitations and can connect you with rare and interesting bottles you wouldn’t find otherwise.
 Shops like Huntsman Heritage specialize in shipping premium bourbon straight to your door, making it incredibly easy to get your hands on something special.
 Don’t overlook smaller, independent shops, either.
 Many, like Lisbon Wines & Liquors, have excellent online stores and even offer text message alerts for discounts.
 Keep an eye out for seasonal promotions, as retailers like Whisky and Whiskey often run sales that make it the perfect time to stock your bar.